insongkim/concordance/README.md

 ```

 ### Getting Industry Upstreamness/Downstreamness (developer version only)
-Antras and Chor (2018) estimate industry-level upstreamness/downstreamness for
+Building on Antras, Chor, Fally, Hillberry (2012), Antras and Chor (2018)
-2-digit ISIC3 codes in 40 countries (+ Rest of
+estimate industry-level upstreamness/downstreamness for 2-digit ISIC3 codes
-the World, RoW) between 1995 and 2011.
+in 40 countries (+ Rest of the World, RoW) between 1995 and 2011.

 The `get_upstream` function concords users' input codes to 2-digit ISIC3 codes
 and then extracts the corresponding industry-level upstreamness/downstreamness